 I've bought two fixers in Golden Gate Heights, the best neighborhood with the most upside potential in San Francisco in my opinion.
 You might be wondering whether buying a fixer property in San Francisco is a good idea as well.
 Let me share my experience.

 In addition to buying two fixers in San Francisco, I've also built a new bathroom in another property in the Marina district before I sold it.

 Buying a fixer is one of the most profitable ways to make money in real estate.
-It’s all about converting sweat equity that nobody wants to do or simply doesn’t have vision to create, into real money.
-You always want to expand your property’s livable space.
+It's all about converting sweat equity that few want to do.
+It's either that, or people simply doesn't have vision to create.
+You always want to expand your property's livable space for maximum returns.

 If you have time, patience, connections, and want to make money, buying a fixer property in San Francisco is a good idea.

 Buying a fixer is one way to potentially get a better deal as most people are lazy and don't want to spend time or money fixing up a home.
 However, you certainly need to have a vision, a contractor, some knowledge, and a lot of patience if you plan to remodel a property.

 Pros Of Buying A Fixer Upper In San Francisco

 - Lower price: Homes that require some updating tend to be priced lower, and many renovations can quickly add value to your home.